egomezr/lonline_for_nodejs/README.md

 #Lonline manager (Beta)

-This manager allows you to check your logs from anywhere, likewise you will be able to configure alerts, execute searchs, import and create containers, etc.
+This manager allows you to check your logs from anywhere, likewise you will be able to configure alerts, execute searchs, import and create containers, <a href="https://lonline.io/wizard" target="_blank">Configuration Wizard</a>, etc.

 **Access here:** <a href="https://lonline.io/" target="_blank">Lonline manager</a>